LimaRAF/plantRdata/README.md

 ## Overview

-This is a data package that compiles, edits and redistributes relatively large taxonomic datasets and maps that are currently used by the R package `plantR` (<https://github.com/LimaRAF/plantR/>).
+This is a data package that compiles, edits and redistributes large taxonomic datasets and maps that are currently used by the R package `plantR` (<https://github.com/LimaRAF/plantR/>).
 These datasets are used for the validation of taxonomic and geographic information associated to species occurrence records.

 Currently, `plantRdata` provides processed datasets from the following
 sources: